Have you ever noticed how certain people cope with life’s challenges better than others?

 The practice of detachment can take time, patience, and focus.
 It is similar to meditation in that the rewards don’t always appear immediately but show up when you need them.

 When you stay detached from a specific outcome, you also don’t get as swayed by the highs of achievement or the lows of failures.
+You remove the experience of feeling like a failure in your life.

 In fact, you don’t even tend to worry about what happens day to day, and instead, you enjoy the journey of developing yourself.